AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Manifold Pipe Lengths
 ======================

-Come back to this a little bit...
+Come back to this a little bit... depends on fabrication methods

 Inlet Orifice and Outlet Slot Design
 ========================================